alferpal/havok-docker-plugin/README.md

 # havok-docker-plugin
-Docker plugin proof of concept
+Docker authz plugin proof of concept

 ##What you'll need to test this: